derby2608/skills-introduction-to-github/PROFILE.md

-Welcome yo my GitHub profile
+Welcome to my GitHub profile!